thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 organizational allocation information and can enable correlation across networks or application contexts.
 A stable device serial number has similar correlation risks.
-Environments that are concerned about such traffic analysis SHOULD use an enrollment protocol to migrate from identifiable IDevID certificates to less identifiable operational LDevID certificates.
+Environments that are concerned about such traffic analysis SHOULD avoid using stable, globally identifiable device identifiers in operational certificates.
+This can be achieved, for example, by using an enrollment protocol to migrate from identifiable IDevID certificates to less identifiable operational LDevID certificates, or by provisioning operational certificates that contain only deployment-local or otherwise non-public identifiers.

 Per {{!RFC9525}} domain names MUST NOT be encoded in the subject commonName.
 Instead they MUST be encoded in a subjectAltName of type DNS-ID.
 Domain names MUST NOT